Table of Contents

 New average price Kawasaki Z650 2021: $ 5700;

 The new Kawasaki Z650.

 - It is easy to ride in the city,

 - And it is fun out in the twisties at just under rupees 6 lakhs.

 - It is also the only Japanese middleweight street naked in our country.

-Now, given our riding conditions, I also think this is one of the easy first big bikes to step up to.
+Given our riding conditions, I think this is one of the easy first big bikes to step up.
 There is enough performance on offer, it is easy to live with, and it is affordable.
 But we have a competitor motorcycle this year, and that is the all-new Triumph Trident 660.